Talent Management – Definition, Importance, & Components

 Increase in productivity of the organisation

 A requisite pool of talented employees can simplify the process of achieving a goal by increasing productivity in a given span of time.
-This further helps in saving time to focus on other business development techniques.
+This further helps save time and allows you to focus on other business development techniques.

 Client satisfaction

-Investing in talent management has long term benefits.
-It leads to significant growth in revenue generation, the emergence of innovative ideas and increased efficiency in employees performance.
-This helps in to maintain and retain the company’s position and reputation in the ever-expanding market.
+Investing in talent management has long-term benefits.
+It leads to significant growth in revenue generation, the emergence of innovative ideas, and increased efficiency in employee performance.
+This helps maintain and retain the company’s position and reputation in the ever-expanding market.

 Key Components Of A Good Talent Management Model